tmitchel/LTau_skimmer/README.md

 Submitting 2016 samples to be skimmed is done using a single python script to submit multiple jobs.
     ```
     voms-proxy-init --voms=cms --valid=48:00 # get certificate
-    python metaSubmitter2016.py -p mutau2016_stable_v3 -l mt -j sig
+    python submit2016.py -p mutau2016_stable_v3 -l mt -j sig
     ```
     This will farmout a job to skim all signal samples in the 2016 mutau channel.
 The output files will be saved to /hdfs/store/user/your_name/mutau2016_stable_v3 or whatever name you provide to the `-p` option.
-As you can see from the example, the `-l` flag is used to give the lepton type and the `-j` flag is used to pass the job type [sig, bkg, data, embed].
+As you can see from the example, the `-l` flag is used to give the lepton type and the `-j` flag is used to pass the job type [sig, bkg1, bkg2, data, embed].

-    Skimming 2017 FSA ntuples is done in nearly the exact same way.
-The only difference is that the `metaSubmitterCecile.py` script should be used instead
-    ```
-    python metaSubmitterCecile.py -p mutau2017_stable_v3 -l mt -j sig
-    ```
+    The script `submit2017.py` can be used in the exact same way to submit jobs for 2017.

 These scripts will be combined into a universal script later when I have some free time.